 The next day, we headed back out to Highway 101 and continued across the northern stretch of the peninsula.
 The road into Elwha was not yet open for the summer, so our next stop was Lake Crescent.
 Lake Crescent is somewhat of a headquarters for the northern portion of the park; there are picnic areas, a campground, a boat launch, lodges, and amenities.
 The main road hugs the southern shore of the lake, while unpaved roads allow access to portions of the north shore.
 At the time, there was a lone picnic table on a dock at East Beach – arguably the best picnic spot in the park!

-Last was Marymere Falls, viewed by a quick 1-mile trail across from the Crescent Lake ranger station.
+Last was Marymere Falls, viewed by a quick 1 mile (1.6 km) trail across from the Crescent Lake ranger station.

 Next stop: the beach!
 Stay tuned…

 - Getting there: from the north or west, take a ferry across Puget Sound from Seattle, Lynnwood, or Port Casey; follow US Highway 101 around the perimeter of the park